jvmallow/jvmallow.github.io/_posts/2025-05-31-Jewish_Humor.md

 ~~~
 In honor of his twenty-fifth year of service, a rabbi receives
-an all-expenses paid trip to Miamifrom his congregation.
+an all-expenses paid trip to Miami from his congregation.
 When he checks into his luxury hotel suite,
 he discovers a beautiful woman, naked on the bed.
 “What are you doing here?” he asks.
 “I’m part of the congregation’s gift to you.
 They wanted it to be a
-surprise.”The rabbi stalks over to the phone, places a call to
+surprise.”
+The rabbi stalks over to the phone, places a call to
 the president of the synagogue, and proceeds to berate him.
 “How could you do such a thing?
 I’m shocked and appalled!”
 And he slams down the phone.